simpleOmnia/sXR/README.md

 # Coming Very Soon...
 ~~Camera passthrough for augmented reality (on supported headsets)~~ Augmented Reality sample scene available, requires SteamVR for now

-Computer vision prefab - Import trained ONXX models to do realtime image segmentation in VR/AR

 Eye-tracking/shader tutorial + sxr.commands for assigning shaders to objects

 Gaze-ray objects - record when the user looks at certain objects